kontent-ai/kickstart-react-app/README.md

 - Run `npm ci` to install packages.
 - Create a `.env` file from `.env.template` and fill out all necessary variables.
-- Run `npm run dev` to run the application in developer mode.
+- Run `npm run dev` to run the SolidJS application in developer mode.

 ### Regenerating model
 After updating the Kickstart application's content model, the TypeScript models must also be regenerated.
 We've provided a script to automate this process using the [Kontent.ai Model Generator](https://github.com/kontent-ai/model-generator-js).